awsdocs/amazon-athena-user-guide/doc_source/security-data-protection.md

 We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with Athena or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
 Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
 If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.

+As an additional security step, you can use the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-calledvia](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-calledvia) global condition context key to limit requests to only those made from Athena\.
+For more information, see [Using Athena with CalledVia Context Keys](security-iam-athena-calledvia.md)\.

 ## Protecting Multiple Types of Data<a name="security-data-protection-types-of-data"></a>

 Multiple types of data are involved when you use Athena to create databases and tables\.
 These data types include source data stored in Amazon S3, metadata for databases and tables that you create when you run queries or the AWS Glue Crawler to discover data, query results data, and query history\.
 This section discusses each type of data and provides guidance about protecting it\.